 The ‘Quick Order’ is designed to fulfil a variety of use cases, for example trade counter purchases.
-We’d love to hear how you’re getting the most out of Zahara, so please get in touch and let us know.
 ‘Quick Order’ works like this.

 The user completes the ‘details’ section as shown below, then presses ‘Get PO Number’.
-The project field is compulsory.
-If you really don’t need to use Projects then simply create a blank or simple project and call it Quick Orders.
+The project field is not compulsory.

 This creates a draft PO in the web app.

 The user then taps ‘Snap Paperwork’ and can take a picture (or multiple pictures) of the paperwork – ie the collection note at the trade counter.
 It is only when a picture is uploaded that the order can then be created fully in Zahara.